Skip to main content

 Bacteriostatic water vial and sterile water vial side by side on a countertop

-Bacteriostatic water contains 0.9% benzyl alcohol as a preservative.
-Sterile water does not.
-That single difference determines which one you should use and for how long.
+Bacteriostatic water contains 0.9% benzyl alcohol as a preservative (Bacteriostatic Water for Injection, USP, DailyMed/FDA).
+Sterile water does not (Sterile Water for Injection, USP, DailyMed/FDA).
+That single difference determines which one is appropriate and for how long.

 Bacteriostatic Water (BAC Water)

 Bacteriostatic water is sterile water with 0.9% benzyl alcohol added.
-The benzyl alcohol inhibits bacterial growth, which means the water stays safe for repeated needle entries over multiple days.
+The benzyl alcohol inhibits bacterial growth, which allows the water to be entered repeatedly by a needle over multiple days (Bacteriostatic Water for Injection, USP, DailyMed/FDA).

 Key properties: